CyberMonitor/orquestra-docs/v1/content/other-resources/interfaces.md

 - backend-specs: "{'module_name': 'zquantum.core.interfaces.mock_objects', 'function_name': 'MockQuantumSimulator', 'n_samples': 1000}"
 ```

-### Integrated backends

-Each backend integration lives in a separate repository:
+### QuantumBackend and QuantumSimulator

+`QuantumBackend` and `QuantumSimulator` are interfaces which allow you to integrate different bakcends for running quantum circuits.
+The main difference between the two of them is that `QuantumSimulator` allows using wavefunction representation of a quantum state.

+You can find [the interface definition here](https://github.com/zapatacomputing/z-quantum-core/blob/master/src/python/zquantum/core/interfaces/backend.py).
+Currently available integrations are:

 - [qHiPSTER](https://github.com/zapatacomputing/qe-qhipster)
 - [Forest QVM](https://github.com/zapatacomputing/qe-forest)
 - [qulacs](https://github.com/zapatacomputing/qe-qulacs)

-### Integrated optimizers
+### Optimizer

+Optimizer is an interface that allows using different optimizers within Orquestra, [here you can find the interface definition](https://github.com/zapatacomputing/z-quantum-core/blob/dev/src/python/zquantum/core/interfaces/optimizer.py).

 All the currently implemented optimizers live in the [z-quantum-optimizers repository](https://github.com/zapatacomputing/z-quantum-optimizers):

 - grid search - brute-force approach checking all the values from a grid.
 - scipy optimizers - integration with `scipy.minimize` optimizers.
-- qiskit optimizers - integration with `ADAM` and `SPSA`
+- qiskit optimizers - integration with `ADAM`, `AMSGRAD` and `SPSA`.
-- CMA-ES - Covariance Matrix Adaptation Evolution Strategy
+- CMA-ES - Covariance Matrix Adaptation Evolution Strategy.

 ### Cost functions

 In Orquestra we also have interfaces for the cost functions that are being minimized by the optimizers.
+Cost functions can vary in their complexity – from just calling a simple python function in `BasicCostFunction` to execution and evaluation of quantum circuits on any backend using `AnsatzBasedCostFunction`, but for evaluation they all should need just an array of numerical parameters.
+This interface can also be used for calculating gradients of given cost function – all cost function support finite differences method by default.

 Right now the following cost functions are implemented in Orquestra:
-- [`BasicCostFunction`](https://github.com/zapatacomputing/z-quantum-core/blob/master/src/python/zquantum/core/cost_function.py) – it allows to use an arbitrary python function as cost function we want to minimize.
+- **[`BasicCostFunction`](https://github.com/zapatacomputing/z-quantum-core/blob/master/src/python/zquantum/core/cost_function.py):** it allows to use an arbitrary python function as cost function we want to minimize.
-- [`AnsatzBasedCostFunction`](https://github.com/zapatacomputing/z-quantum-core/blob/master/src/python/zquantum/core/cost_function.py) - cost function which evaluates an operator using given ansatz, useful for variational quantum algorithms.
+- **[`AnsatzBasedCostFunction`](https://github.com/zapatacomputing/z-quantum-core/blob/master/src/python/zquantum/core/cost_function.py):** cost function which evaluates an operator using given ansatz, useful for variational quantum algorithms.
-- [`QCBMCostFunction`](https://github.com/zapatacomputing/z-quantum-qcbm/blob/master/src/python/zquantum/qcbm/cost_function.py) - builds off of the `AnsatzBasedCostFunction`, but tuned towards the Quantum Circuit Born Machine algorithm.
+- **[`QCBMCostFunction`](https://github.com/zapatacomputing/z-quantum-qcbm/blob/master/src/python/zquantum/qcbm/cost_function.py):** builds off of the `AnsatzBasedCostFunction`, but tuned towards the Quantum Circuit Born Machine algorithm.

 ### Estimators